hosein-barazande/web-Collection/README.md

 Persian to Gregorian Date Converter

-A simple web-based date conversion application built with HTML, CSS, and PHP
+A dual-version web-based date conversion application built with HTML, CSS, PHP, and JavaScript

-This project provides a lightweight and reliable tool for converting Persian (Jalali) dates to Gregorian dates.
-The Persian calendar is widely used in Iran, and accurate conversion to the Gregorian calendar is essential for many web applications, registration forms, international systems, and data processing workflows.
-This tool is designed to be fast, easy to use, and fully compatible with any PHP-hosting environment.
+This project provides two separate implementations for converting Persian (Jalali) dates to Gregorian dates.
+One version uses PHP for server-side conversion, and the other uses JavaScript for client-side conversion.
+The Persian calendar is widely used in Iran, and accurate date conversion is essential for many web applications, registration flows, international platforms, and data processing tasks.
+Both versions are lightweight, fast, and easy to integrate into any web project.

 Features

+Two versions available:

+PHP version (server-side conversion)

+JavaScript version (client-side conversion)

-Fast and accurate conversion from Persian (Jalali) to Gregorian dates
+Accurate conversion from Persian (Jalali) to Gregorian dates

-Clean and lightweight UI built with HTML and CSS
+Clean and minimal UI built with HTML and CSS

-Server-side conversion logic using PHP

 No database required

 Fully browser compatible

-Suitable for integration into web projects and forms
+Suitable for web forms, apps, and general date-processing tasks

-How to Use

-Clone the repository:
+Easy to integrate into existing websites

+Repository Links

+You can access both versions in the following links:

+JavaScript Converter:
 https://github.com/hosein-barazande/web-Collection/blob/main/jalali-to-gregorian-converter-js

+PHP Converter:
 https://github.com/hosein-barazande/web-Collection/blob/main/jalali-to-gregorian-converter-php

+How to Use (PHP Version)

+Clone the project or download the PHP converter files.

-Run the project on any server or local environment with PHP support.
+Upload it to any hosting environment or run it locally with PHP enabled.

-Open index.php in your browser and enter a Persian date.
+Open index.php in your browser.

+Enter a Persian (Jalali) date.

-The Gregorian converted date will be displayed instantly.
+The corresponding Gregorian date will be displayed instantly.

+How to Use (JavaScript Version)

+Clone or download the JavaScript converter.

+Open index.html directly in any browser (no server required).

+Enter a Persian date.

+Conversion happens instantly on the client side.

 Related Links

-Full explanation of this project on Digitizer: https://digitizerco.net/development_category/Persian-to-Gregorian-date-converter-program
+Full description of this project on Digitizer: https://digitizerco.net/development_category/Persian-to-Gregorian-date-converter-program

 Official Digitizer website: